open-contracting-extensions/ocds_sustainability_extension/README.md

 }
 ```

 If the `sustainabilityGoal.csv` codelist contains no appropriate code, create your own code.
-To create a narrower code, add a period to an existing code, followed by a camelCase word
+To create a narrower code, add a period to an existing code, followed by a camelCase word:

 ```json
 {